 Could an invitation be more exciting than the actual trip?
 In my experience with La Union, I’d say ‘YES.’

-It was sometime in May when one of my favorite travel writers, Gretchen of Filipina Explorer, invited me to join her and the rest of the Northbound Magazine team to cover La Union and Baguio for the publication.
+It was sometime in May when one of my favorite travel writers, Gretchen, invited me to join the rest of the Northbound Magazine team to cover La Union and Baguio for the magazine.

-While I’ve written for my own websites, my clients’ corporate blogs and a US magazine for authors (Insight Magazine), I thought of Northbound’s writing assignment as nothing short of amazing (and overwhelming).
-It was, after all, the first ever local magazine I was lucky enough to write for.
+While I’ve written for my websites, my clients’ corporate blogs, and a US magazine for authors (Insight Magazine), this writing assignment was kind of amazing albeit overwhelming.
+It was, after all, the first-ever local magazine I was lucky enough to write for.

-Anyway, I was grateful for the opportunity, and I totally had a great time learning about La Union’s unusual side.
+Anyway, I was grateful for the opportunity, and I had a great time learning about La Union’s best spots to visit.
 Choose a La Union trip according to your travel personality:

 La Union: More than a “Surfing Capital of the North”

 La Union rode the wave of fame with its great swells.
-With the recent closing of Boracay, celebrities and vacationers flock to the “Surfing Capital of the North” to surf, swim, or just unwind.
+With the recent closing of Boracay (for rehabilitation), celebrities and vacationers flock to the “Surfing Capital of the North” to surf, swim, or party!
 But there’s just so much more Elyu has to offer.

 For Foodies